View our policies, procedures, conditions of use and frequently asked questions about using and accessing our collections.

 The State Library has a primary role of collecting, preserving and providing access to the story of South Australia through published and unpublished texts, images, audiovisual and other information media.

-We have a Collection Development Policy that describes the State Library’s collection policy as it has evolved to meet the challenges of changed client expectations and altered patterns of collection use resulting from the information revolution brought about by the internet.
+We have a Collection Policy that describes the State Library’s collection policy as it has evolved to meet the challenges of changed client expectations and altered patterns of collection use resulting from the information revolution brought about by the internet.

 The State Library aims to preserve the integrity and authenticity of our digital objects to ensure access for current and future generations.
 The Digital Preservation Policy describes how the State Library is digitally preserving the collection.